W9KSB/Pi-Sat/README.md

 ## Manual Control
 Be sure to check out the wiki if you want more manual control in terms of installing or updating.
 The whole project is open source as well if you need to change anything and personalize your setup.

+## AI Usage
+This always comes up so I want to be upfront.
+I've been coding with python for 8-10 years or so now and have had many fun projects as part of my hobbies.
+That being said, I do use AI to assist with tasks and productivity.
+A couple of examples are documentation and the gui interface.
+I'll admit it, I do not have an artistic bone in my body, so helping with visuals is a great use for me.
+That being said, I am transparent with this code - it's all open source.
+You're free to evaluate any functionality as you wish and customize as you please.

+## Credits

+### Software and Libraries

+- [Hamlib](https://hamlib.github.io/) for radio and rotator control interfaces
+- [Skyfield](https://rhodesmill.org/skyfield/) for orbital calculations and pass prediction

+### Data Sources

+- [CelesTrak](https://celestrak.org/) for TLE data used by the application

+Pi-Sat depends on these projects and data sources for core functionality.
+Thanks to them for the outstanding work they have done for years in this space and wish them continued success.